adopted-ember-addons/ember-data-factory-guy/README.md

 ##### `FactoryGuy.makeNew`
   - Same api as `FactoryGuy.make`
-    - except that the model will not be loaded into store
+    - except that the model will be a newly created record with no id

 ##### `FactoryGuy.makeList`
   - check out [(user factory):](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/dummy/app/tests/factories/user.js) to see 'bob' user and 'with_car' trait